SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

   - Specifying associations defined in a BDEF preceded by `\`: For example, `DATA d4 TYPE TABLE FOR CREATE zdemo_abap_rap_ro_m\_child.`.
 The long form with `\\` followed by an entity name, `\`, and an association is also possible.

 > **💡 Note**<br>
-> Certain types derived from BDEF can only be specified and used within implementation classes, not beyond.
+> Certain types derived from the BDEF can only be specified and used within implementation classes, not beyond.
 These types include the following: `FOR CHANGE`, `FOR DETERMINATION`, `FOR VALIDATION`, `FOR ...
 FEATURES`, `FOR ...
 AUTHORIZATION`.

 BDEF derived type examples: